raylutz/daffodil/README.md

 Sometimes, Pandas or Numpy will be a good choice for array processing.
 In such cases, Pydf can be used to build the data structure and then port it to Pandas or Numpy.
-We must warn the user, however, that converting the data into Pandas has substantial overhead of about 360x creating a copy of a Pydf structure.
+We must warn the user, however, that converting the data into Pandas has substantial overhead of about 360x compared with creating a copy of a Pydf structure.

 A Pydf object is faster to create from a csv data file, either from local disk or cloud storage.
 It can be used in those cases when data is to be manipulated in record-based systems where column-based math